HackYourFuture/post-grad-ed/README.md

 - **Code Quality**: Do you have a good code style and write efficient, performant and maintainable code?
 Do you apply the suggested feedback in time and push code often?
 - **Communication**: Do you communicate clearly and precisely?
 Do you produce easily understandable videos and presentations?
 Do you reply to feedback constructively?
 - **Responsibility and proactivity**: Are you on time (and planning) for meetings?
 Do you submit your assignments on time?
 Are you actively looking for support and ways to improve yourself?
+Do you plan meetings and seek for feedback?
+Do you apply that feedback andlook for ways to constantly improve yourself?

 ## Planning